 If you’re someone who enjoys listening to your favorite music while driving, you’ve probably wondered how you can enhance the experience even more.
 The only effective way you’re really going to experience full, rich-sounding bass from your car stereo is by adding a subwoofer to your sound system.
 Adding a subwoofer to your system will give it that extra kick it has been missing; a subwoofer will greatly extend your sound system’s bass response produced by your existing speakers and improves your music listening experience, no matter what kind of music you are playing.

-Generally speaking, there are two major bass types, tight and boomy bass.
-To that end, the music you prefer to listen to is the key factor that will determine which type of bass and ultimately which subwoofer box type is for you.
+Generally speaking, there are two major bass types, tight and hitting bass.
+To that end, the music you prefer to listen to is the key factor determining which type of bass and ultimately which subwoofer box type is for you.

-You might be hearing some people saying that vented subwoofer are solely designed for the purpose of sound effects and are no good for music, or conversely that sealed boxes are musical but tend to be lacking in terms of bass depth.
+You might be hearing some people saying that vented subwoofers are solely designed for sound effects and are no good for music, or conversely that sealed boxes are musical but tend to be lacking in terms of bass depth.

-And while there’s some debate over this topic, there’s certainly some truth to that in my opinion.
-Both, ported and sealed subwoofers come with their own pros and cons.
-At the risk of sounding abstract, the answer of which is superior is “it depends”, the pros and cons of each subwoofer enclosure type are discussed below.
+And while there’s some debate over this topic, there’s certainly some truth to that, in my opinion.
+Both ported and sealed subwoofers come with their own pros and cons.
+At the risk of sounding abstract, the answer of which is superior is “it depends,” the pros and cons of each subwoofer enclosure type are discussed below.
 That being said, you have to think carefully before choosing a box for your subwoofer(s).

-Here, we decided to shed some light once and for all and see what exactly sets these two distinct subwoofer’s boxes apart.We did an extensive research on the subject and made our decision.
+Here, we decided to shed some light once and for all and see what exactly sets these two distinct subwoofer’s boxes apart.
+So we did extensive research on the subject and made our decision.
 Read on to find out what we chose – ported vs. sealed subwoofer: which one’s better?

-Size isn’t the only factor that distinguish sealed boxes from vented ones, there’s also sound.
-Actually, the trapped air inside one of these boxes acts like a shock absorber or a spring against the cone of the subwoofer,it restricts woofer movement so it doesn’t over-exert itself in terms of cone motion so all the notes get produced evenly which results in tight, accurate bass.
+Size isn’t the only factor that distinguishes sealed boxes from vented ones; there’s also sound.
+Actually, the trapped air inside one of these boxes acts like a shock absorber or a spring against the cone of the subwoofer; it restricts woofer movement, so it doesn’t over-exert itself in terms of cone motion, so all the notes get produced evenly, which results in tight, accurate bass.

 - Typically,sealed subwoofer boxes are smaller.